• About

 Susannah is a proud garden geek and energy nerd who loves healthy food and natural remedies.
 Her work has appeared in Mother Earth Living, Ensia, Northern Gardener, Sierra, and on numerous websites.
 Her first book, Everything Elderberry, released in September 2020 and has been a #1 new release in holistic medicine, naturopathy, herb gardening, and other categories.
 Find out more and grab your copy here.

-Filed Under: frugal, Green Living, Impact Tagged With: energy conservation, save energy
+Filed Under: Green Living Tagged With: energy conservation

-« Spruce Tea ~ A Delicious Way to Fight Colds
+« How to Make Spruce Tea, A Delicious Way to Fight Colds

 Vegetarian Stir Fry with Tofu, Mushrooms & Bok Choy »